statnett/kafka-ops-julie/docs/futures/define-custom-roles.rst

 More generic usage of roles
 -----------

-Lets assume you need to deploy multiple instances of an application that is not willing to use julie topic hierarchy, requires multiple topics and custom acls.
+Lets assume you need to deploy multiple instances of an application that is not willing to use JulieOps topic hierarchy, requires multiple topics and custom ACLs.
 You could define a role for each instance, or for each group/topic, but that would clutter the roles file quickly.
-You would however like to have these topics in julie, for acl management and for documentation.
-For example kafka mirror maker needs many topics which would be nice to group together in julie config.
+You would however like to have these topics in JulieOps, for ACL management and for documentation.
+For example Kafka MirrorMaker needs many topics which would be nice to group together in JulieOps config.

 For brevity example below gives too much permissions (ALL), but works as example how feature works.